To be able to move forward with your life after divorce, you need to secure a fair financial settlement.

 We are a diverse, multi-lingual law firm, our specialist solicitors use best-in-class technology to provide clients with streamlined, modern, and highly effective family law advice and representation.
-Our years of experience in family law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Forensic Accountants, Independent Financial Advisers, Surveyors, Actuaries, and Counsellors who can bring additional support to our family law department if required.
+Our years of experience in family law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Forensic Accountants, Independent Financial Advisers, Surveyors, Actuaries, and Counsellors who can bring additional support to our family law department if required.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.

 Our family law ethos

 Our Family Solicitors are members of Resolution, an organisation of family law professionals who believe a non-confrontational approach to financial settlement discussions produces better long term outcomes.
 Our team abides by Resolution’s Code of Practice and work to resolve financial settlement disputes through round table negotiation and mediation.
 However, if Court proceedings prove inevitable, you can trust that we will fight tenaciously to get the best possible results for you and your children.